 One of the top innovation management topics I run into is evaluating the Return on Investment (ROI) for an idea.
-In my practice several clients evaluate their ideas based on quantifiable metrics that help their innovation teams to measure the costs and the real value or impact of their solutions.
-In this article I will provide an overview on how to calculate an idea’s ROI, focusing on an idea that will save employees’ time doing a task (one of the most common solutions suggested in employee open innovation campaigns).
+In my practice, several clients evaluate their ideas based on quantifiable metrics that help their innovation teams to measure the costs and the real value or impact of their solutions.
+In this article I will provide an overview of how to calculate an idea’s ROI, focusing on an idea that will save employees’ time doing a task (one of the most common solutions suggested in employee open innovation campaigns).
 This calculation can be both a simple and a comprehensive process depending on the complexity of the project’s intended solution.
-What’s important is that calculating ROI for an idea makes sense for your business, your leadership and is a process that can be applied consistently across a variety of promising ideas and innovation decisions.
+What’s important is that calculating ROI for an idea makes sense for your business, and your leadership and is a process that can be applied consistently across a variety of promising ideas and innovation decisions.

 Introduction to ROI

 Calculating the ROI can serve as a valuable exercise to understand whether one of your open innovation campaign’s ideas should be developed into a project and whether a project should be developed into a minimal viable product, service, or national program.

 The ROI is your net profit divided by the cost of that investment.
 Simply, find your expected revenue from implementing the idea and subtract your expected cost to develop it.
 Divide this number by the same expected cost to develop your idea.